visrealm/pico9918/core/test/suite/README.md

-view.py         the scenes in a window, at sixty frames a second scenes.py       the scene catalogue - one register file and one whole VRAM image each outcome.py      how a property reports what it found
+view.py         the scenes in a window, at sixty frames a second scenes.py       the scene catalogue - one register file and one whole VRAM image each outcome.py      how a property reports what it found scoreboard.py   how one shows what it is doing, when it is not a picture

 access/         how a VDP is driven and read back oracle/         the frozen references, and the comparison against them